By Zaid Al Nassir, Decision Resources Group (DRG)

 - Lack of consistency: Because the MDD were directives (as opposed to regulations), they did not supersede the laws of individual countries; as a result, there was some variation in how they were implemented across the various member states.

 - Focus on approval, not postmarket performance: Following approval under the MDD, device performance was not tracked in a particularly useful or accessible way, and continued clinical assessment was not mandatory.

-- Narrowly focused accountability: Liability for device issues and failures fell on the OEM, overlooking other companies in the supply/distribution chain; this led to a lack of accountability for other parties involved in the supply of medical devices.
+- Narrowly focused accountability: Liability for device issues and failures fell on the original manufacturer, without accounting for other companies in the supply/distribution chain; this led to a lack of accountability for other parties involved in the supply of medical devices.

-In 2002, the Medical Device Expert Group (MDEG) issued a report identifying a number of weaknesses in the MDD; in particular, that the MDD represented a suitable legislative and legal basis for regulating medical devices, but its implementation was lacking in many avenues, including the consistency and reliability of conformity assessments, general transparency in regulatory processes, and postmarket surveillance practices.
+In 2002, the Medical Device Expert Group (MDEG) issued a report identifying a number of weaknesses in the MDD; in particular, the MDEG found that, while the MDD represented a suitable legislative and legal basis for regulating medical devices, its implementation was lacking in many avenues, including the consistency and reliability of conformity assessments, general transparency in regulatory processes, and postmarket surveillance practices.

 Key Changes and Market Impact

 The MDR has generally enlarged the scope of what constitutes a medical device, and is designed to produce harmonious results across member states by superseding national laws and previous directives; this comes to unify the legal framework surrounding medical devices across the EU.

 Directives Vs. Regulations — One of the most important changes presented by the MDR is that its terms are binding to all member states at the moment of application, whereas the terms of the MDD were non-binding, creating variation as they were incorporated into the national laws of member states.
 Still, there remain opportunities for member states to monitor their national markets and ban certain high-risk devices.